brdsng/brdsng.github.io/docs.md

 Note: All link inputs are parsed by a non-strict regex.
 If you are repeatedly getting an "invalid link" error, ensure that you have passed in a protocol (ex. `https://`) and there are no abnormal characters in the link.

+- `decay_rate`: Integer between 3 and 14

+Set the rate of point decay, in days.
+This rate is set at 7 days by default.
+Every `n` days without receiving a punishment, a user will decay one point.
+This rate can be as low as 3 days or as high as 14 days.

+Note: point decay applies from the date of the last punishment the user receives.
+If the user receives another punishment before they are set to decay a point, they will not decay that point.

 ***

 > ## `$$settings`